Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 Through the user providing a csv file of the estimated asset information, this playbook is able to automatically create the discovery profiles for the devices it is instructed to discover within the IND tool.

-Note: csv file must be in the format of the below:
+Note: csv file must be in the format of the below - See example included within project:

 ```"name;accessProfileId;protocol;startip;endip;netmask"
 name;accessProfileId;protocol;startip;endip;netmask